jthorp07/verabotv2/README.md

   The bot's owner (I) can query the MySQL database, and the bot will send the results of the query in a Discord message.

+-User XP System
+  The bot will give users experience for each message sent, and users can level up by gaining experience.
+More will be added to this feature, such as a leaderboard and commands to view XP data.

 I plan on adding more functionality to the bot as I get ideas for it.
 Anyone who wants can clone this repo and make their own instance of this bot and configure it for another Discord server.
 Currently, I am working on adding a /setup command that will make it